 If you see this after your page is loaded completely, leafletJS files are missing.

 In 2003 – 2005 there was performed valuable and interesting scientific work – mapping of the soil surface temperature of Earth.
-NASA’s satellite "Aqua" with a help of Moderate Resolution Imaging Spectroradiometer (MODIS) flied overhead around 1:30 in the day the whole planet and recorded the temperature of the soil surface.
+NASA’s satellite “Aqua” with a help of Moderate Resolution Imaging Spectroradiometer (MODIS) flew overhead around 1:30 the day around the whole planet and recorded the temperature of the soil surface.

-For calculations of land surface temperatures was used MOD11 methodology with accuracy of 1 – 0.5 K. This is specific methodology measuring how hot the surface of the Earth would feel to the touch.
+For calculations of land surface temperatures was used MOD11 methodology.
+It had an accuracy of 1 – 0.5 K. This is a specific methodology measuring how hot the surface of the Earth would feel to the touch.
 One can see how hot the Earth felt every month from February 2000 to September 2010 in this animation of NASA Earth Observatory.

 Plateau is located in Shahdad Desert – part of Lut Desert.
 No roads lead to this remote plateau.

-Temperatures on the top of plateau are bearable only in November – April.
+Temperatures on the top of the plateau are bearable only in November – April.
 It is extremely silent here.
-Sky in the night is unusually clean and filled with stars – after all this is one of the driest places on Earth and water vapour does not disturb the view.
+Sky in the night is unusually clean and filled with stars – after all this is one of the driest places on Earth and water vapor does not disturb the view.